bureson/nn-compass/scenes/dilemma6.md

 # Choice
 I thank Lisa for the suggestion but tell her that I'm not sure this solution addresses the root cause of the problem.
-I therefore propose that we meet to discuss the variation in the quality of the team's A3s more systematically and lay out the options for different solutions before we make a final descision.
+I therefore propose that we meet to discuss the variation in the quality of the A3s more systematically.
+After that, we can lay out the options for different solutions before we make a final decision.

 # Variables
 - bringoutthebest-buildteams-new-1_1: 1